jkrems/proposal-pkg-exports/README.md

   "exports": {
     ".": {
       "production": "./index-production.js",
+      "react-native": "./index-react-native.js",
       "module": "./index-dev.js"
     }
   }
 }
 ```

+where `node --env=production,react-native` would match the `"production"` condition first followed by the `"react-native"` condition and then the standard remaining conditions in priority order.

-where Node.js doesn't need to natively support the `"production"` condition but it can exist by convention rather.
+This way, just like the existing userland `process.env.NODE_ENV=production` convention, Node.js doesn't need to explicitly natively support the `"production"` condition but it can exist by convention on its own.

-In addition such a customization allows environments like Electron and React Native that build on top of Node.js to supplement the matching system.
+In addition this customization allows environments like Electron and React Native that build on top of Node.js to supplement the condition matching priority system with their own environment conditions.

 ### 3. Imports Field